X(3872) and its production at hadron colliders: Summary

-$Summary.$--Within the framework of NRQCD factorization, we evaluate the cross sections of $X(3872)$ at the Tevatron and LHC at NLO in $\alpha_s$ by assuming that the short distance production proceeds dominantly through its $\chi_{c1}'$ component.
-The fit of the CMS $p_T$ distribution data~\cite{CMS13-CroSec-Pt} gives the ratio $r=0.26\pm0.07$, which is almost the same as that for $\chi_{c1}$~\cite{Chao:chic}, and strongly supports the $\chi_{c1}'$ dominant production mechanism for $X(3872)$.
-The outcomes of the fits can well account for the CDF data~\cite{CDF04,Bignamini2009}, and are consistent with the value of $k=Z_{c\bar c}\cdot Br_0$ constrained by the B decay data simultaneously.
-The predicted cross section for the LHCb is larger than the data~\cite{LHCb12-CroSec} by a factor of 2, which might be due to the large theoretical and experimental uncertainties.
-We also evaluate the cross section of the $D^0\bar{D}^{*0}$ molecule~\cite{Braaten2010-X3872HadroPro} at NLO, and find that the molecule dominant production mechanism for $X(3972)$ is inconsistent with both the $p_T$ distributions and the total cross sections of the CMS and CDF data.
+Within the framework of NRQCD factorization, we evaluate the cross sections of $X(3872)$ at the LHC and Tevatron at NLO in $\alpha_s$ by assuming that the short-distance production proceeds dominantly through its $\chi_{c1}'$ component.
+The fit of the CMS $p_T$ distribution data~\cite{Chatrchyan:2013cld} gives the ratio $r=0.26\pm0.07$, which is almost the same as that for $\chi_{c1}$~\cite{Chao:chic} and strongly supports the $\chi_{c1}'$-dominated production mechanism for $X(3872)$.
+The outcomes of the fits can account for the CDF total cross section data~\cite{CDF04,Bignamini2009} and are consistent with the value of $k=Z_{c\bar c}\cdot Br_0$ constrained by the B-decay data simultaneously.
+The predicted total cross section for the LHCb is larger than the data~\cite{LHCb12-CroSec} by a factor of 2, which may be due to the problem of the fixed-order NRQCD calculation that may not be applicable for the region with small $p_T$ ($p_T\sim 5~\mbox{GeV}$) and large forward rapidity $(2.5<y<4.5)$.
+We also evaluate the cross section of the $D^0\bar{D}^{*0}$ molecule~\cite{Braaten2010-X3872HadroPro} at NLO, and find that the molecule-dominated production mechanism for $X(3872)$ seems to be inconsistent with both the $p_T$ distribution and the total cross sections of CMS and CDF.

-We thank J.Z.
-Li, Y.Q.
-Ma and Y.J.
-Zhang for helpful discussions.
-This work was supported in part by the National Natural Science Foundation of China (No 11075002, No 11021092), and the Ministry of Science and Technology of China (2009CB825200).